-Revision(s): 5/25/17 (minor revision); 10/1/21 (update)
+Revision(s): 5/25/17 (minor revision); 10/1/21 (update); 7/1/24 (minor revision)

 2310 - Individual Memberships/Certifications/Association Dues, Etc.

 The College may support, through the full or partial payment of membership dues, the memberships of College employees in organizations and/or associations where such memberships are considered to be of value to the College.
 The Dean responsible for the area requesting the membership shall determine the value of the membership to the institution and if the membership is justified.